 - Don’t give up when the going gets tough.
 20% of small-business owners give up after their first year, and about 50% after their fifth year.
 The main reason for giving up?
 There’s no market need for their service or product.
 (Source: Fundera.com) That’s why Mike’s next tip is super important.

 - Start your business with a platform like SBI! where you get not just the tools for building a business, but also the necessary education.
 For example, the first 5 DAYs (aka chapters) of the Solo Build It!
 Action Guide will lead you through an intensive research process.
 By the end of this process, you will know whether your business idea is viable or not.
 Isn’t that a much better way to start a business online than relying on your gut feel?
+For even more retirement business lessons, read our follow up interview with Mike.

 Ready to start your own retirement business around a favorite hobby, knowledge or skills?
 Get started right away and join the millions of online business owners who are loving having an income generating business before and during retirement.